cocoar-dev/Cocoar.Capabilities/docs/core-concepts.md

 ### Compositions (Immutable Containers)

-A **composition** is an immutable container storing all capabilities for a specific subject:
+A **composition** is an immutable container storing all capabilities for a specific subject.
+Each `CapabilityScope` owns an isolated in-memory registry; registries are no longer injectable or replaceable.
+This guarantees invariant behavior and prevents accidental divergence caused by custom registry implementations.

 ```csharp
 // Build composition